DucAnh-Lai/-Bosch-AI-Talent-Accelerator-Scholarship-Program/Data Modeling with Postgres/README.md

 `etl.ipynb`: Explaination step by step the file `etl.py`

-`test.ipynb`: to test the requirements of database.
+`test.ipynb`: Test the requirements of database.